pryv/dev-site/Activity.md

 Records a new event.
 Events recorded this way must be completed events, i.e. either period events with a known duration or mark events.
 To start a running period event, post a `events/start` request.

+In addition to the usual JSON, this request accepts standard multipart/form-data content to support the creation of event with attached files in a single request.
+When sending a multipart request, one content part must hold the JSON for the new event and all other content parts must be the attached files.

+TODO: example

 #### Post parameters (JSON)

 The new event's data: see [activity event](/DataTypes#TODO).